 Whether you need to adapt to bursts of traffic or optimize costs, there's a scaling option for you.
 Horizontal scaling adds "rooms" (instances) to handle bigger crowds, while vertical scaling "upgrades" the existing space (resources).

 Unsure about the best cloud strategy to adopt?
-CloudKeeper provides comprehensive Cloud FinOps consulting and support, helping you with all aspects necessary for your cloud to effectively scale.
+CloudKeeper provides comprehensive Cloud FinOps Consulting and Support, helping you with all aspects necessary for your cloud to scale effectively.